gedw99/goPocJsonSchemaForm/README.md

 Because the GUI is a direct representation of the Data, you may want to use this in a CQRS style Architecture, where the Read and Write side have different data structures.

-In wich case, the **NAKED HTMX** GUI is using the READ side DB, with changes send to the Write side as an Event.
+In which case, the **NAKED HTMX** GUI is using the READ side DB, with changes send to the Write side as an Event.

 This allows Event sourced Architectures with the Mutations ( the Write side of CQRS ) being described by JSON Schema, and the View ( the read side of the CQRS ) being also described by JSON Schema.

 You could, for example, use this with Pocketbase.
-Pocketbase is a Read side CQRS (NewSQL denormalised structure).
+Pocketbase is a Read side CQRS (NewSQL de-normalized structure).
 It itself fire events, that could be directed into any Event Transform system.

 Events feeding into Benthos is a good way to do this at runtime, as is NATS Jetstream.
 I use both in combination.